Turks in North Macedonia: Diaspora

 Since the 1960s, Macedonia Turks have migrated to several Western European countries.
-For example, there is approximately 5,000 Macedonian Turks in Sweden; around 90% (or 4,500) live in Malmö.
+For example, there are approximately 5,000 Macedonian Turks in Sweden; around 90% (or 4,500) live in Malmö.
 In 1973 they formed the Turkish-Swedish KSF Prespa Birlik football club.
 There are also Turkish Macedonian communities in other European countries, including Austria, Belgium, Czech Republic, Germany Italy, the Netherlands, Slovakia, and Switzerland.

 In addition, Turkish Macedonian communities have also been formed in North America.
 In 1960, the Macedonian Patriotic Organization reported that a handful of Turkish Macedonians in the United States "have expressed solidarity with the M.P.O.'s aims, and have made contributions to its financial needs."

 National day

 The Turks in North Macedonia also have an own national day, the Day of Education in Turkish Language.
 By a decision of the Government of the Republic of Macedonia in 2007, December 21 became a national and non-working day for the Turkish community in the country.